-It is recommended that you review Academic Integrity by completing the Academic Integrity Tutorial and Academic Honesty Quiz.
+It is recommended that you review Academic Integrity information SPARK Academic Integrity modules.
+These modules explain principles of academic honesty.

-Test Banks:
+Test Banks

 The offering for sale of, buying of, and attempting to sell or buy test banks (banks of test questions and/or answers), or any course specific test questions/answers is not permitted in the Faculty of Health.
 Any student found to be doing this may be considered to have breached the Senate Policy on Academic Honesty.
 In particular, buying and attempting to sell banks of test questions and/or answers may be considered as "Cheating in an attempt to gain an improper advantage in an academic evaluation" (article 2.1.1 from the Senate Policy) and/or "encouraging, enabling or causing others" (article 2.1.10 from the Senate Policy) to cheat.

-Electronic Devices During a Test/Examination:
+Electronic Devices During a Test/Examination

 Electronic mobile devices of any kind are not allowed during a test or examination.
-Students are required to turn off and secure any electronic mobile devices in their bag which is to be placed under the chair while a test/exam is in progress.
-Any student observed with an electronic device during a test/exam may be reported to the Psychology Undergraduate Office for a potential breach of Academic Honesty.
+Students are required to turn off and secure any electronic mobile device in their bag which is to be placed under the chair while a test/exam is in progress.
+Any student observed with an electronic device during a test/exam may be reported to the Undergraduate Office for a potential breach of Academic Honesty.